two-torial/two-torial/docs/games/bemani/gitadora/fuzzup/setup.md

 ## First Launch

-!!! danger "If you have any issues running the game at this point, refer to the [Troubleshooting](troubleshooting.md) page."
+!!! danger "If you have any issues running the game at this point, refer to the [Troubleshooting](troubleshooting.md) page"

 !!! tip ""